Inherited Diseases: What are Common Genetic Diseases in Cats?

 Medical History

-Collecting a comprehensive health history forms another pivotal step in diagnosing inherited diseases in the cat population.
-The vet will inquire about your cat’s medical background, encompassing past illnesses and treatments.
-Information about the health histories of the cat’s parents and siblings can also prove useful, providing insights into the probability of inherited diseases.
+Collecting a comprehensive, detailed health and lineage history forms another uniquely pivotal step in accurately diagnosing inherited diseases within the general cat population.
+The attending veterinarian will deeply inquire about your cat’s chronological medical background, encompassing all past seemingly unrelated illnesses, idiosyncratic behaviors, and prior pharmacological treatments [27].
+Furthermore, if the cat is purebred, meticulous pedigree analysis is utilized.
+Gathering highly specific information about the documented health histories, lifespans, and causes of death of the cat’s parents, grandparents, and littermate siblings can prove incredibly useful, providing veterinarians with predictive insights into the exact statistical probability of specific inherited diseases flowing through that particular bloodline [12].

 Imaging Tests